Compute-and-Forward: Harnessing Interference through Structured Codes: Problem Statement

-Although our desired equations are evaluated over the finite field $\Fbb_p$, the channel operates over the complex field $\Cbb$.
+Although our desired equations are evaluated over the finite field $\Fbb_p$, the channel operates over the reals $\Rbb$.
 Our coding scheme will allow us to efficiently exploit the channel for reliable computation if the desired equation coefficients are close to the channel coefficients in an appropriate sense.
-The definition below provides an embedding from the finite field to the complex field that will be useful in quantifying this closeness.
+The definition below provides an embedding from the finite field to the reals that will be useful in quantifying this closeness.